 Metro by T-Mobile offers several plans and add-on services with no annual contracts.

 You can pay your bill online or in-store.
-Currently, if you pay your bill in-store, you will be charged a $3 fee regardless of payment method.
-The same fee applies to paying a bill of more than $18 over the phone.
+Currently, if you pay your bill in-store, you will be charged a small service fee regardless of the payment method.

 When MetroPCS started, the service was only available in a few parts of the United States, but as time has gone on, its coverage has expanded.
 T-Mobile has owned MetroPCS since 2013 and changed the name to Metro by T-Mobile in 2018.